tymondesigns/angular-locker/README.md

 angular-locker (in development)
 ==============

-> A simple abstraction for local/session storage in angular projects
+> A simple & configurable abstraction for local/session storage in angular projects

 ## Installation